Overview

 - QED-scale tests: bounded-relaxation corrections in regimes analogous to vacuum polarization and pair-creation thresholds.

-- Gravitational coupling: Relation between effective gravitational strength and microscopic capacity parameters induced by saturation constraints.
+- Gravitational coupling: relation between effective gravitational strength and microscopic capacity parameters induced by saturation constraints.

 Interactive exploration